How To Level Floor For Laminate

 Primers create a bond between the subfloor and levelling compound and must be applied to prevent the compound from absorbing moisture too quickly.

 The application is simple.
 Simply use a roller to evenly apply the primer across the entirety of the subfloor.
 Ensure the primer is applied thinly, as too much will result in pooling.
+Allow the primer to dry completely before applying the levelling compound – usually 30 minutes to 1 hour, depending on the product used (check the manufacturers instructions).

 Mixing the levelling compound